 Formaldehyde shows that the amount present is less than the testing equipment is able to quantify.
 Since the Limit of Quantitation is 0.746 parts per million, the amount of formaldehyde is somewhere below that but the testing instruments can't give an exact number because the amount is too small to reliably calculate.

 It's sometimes difficult for those of us who aren't scientists to understand how molecule detection works.
 It seems logical to assume that all the tests should just return a result of zero.
 However, on the scale of the very small when we are talking about parts per million, it's not quite that simple.
 With a sensitive enough instrument, you could find molecules of just about everything in just about anything!
 What's important is that any amounts found fall below a level at which they present a concern for human health.

 Finding what that limit is can be confusing, however.
 There are almost no published standards when it comes to e-juice.
-The standards set by the Electronic Cigarette Trade Association of Canada are one of the only published standards in the world as of the time of this writing.
+The standards set by the Electronic Cigarette Trade Association of Canada are one of the only published standards in the world as of the time of this writing (you can see them below).
 Worse, there is plenty of disagreement about vape juice constituents even amount scientists.
 Vaping is so new that there are few long term studies to look to.

 This is exactly the reason that we publish our test results with complete transparency.
 We offer you this guide so that you can look at exactly what is in our e-juice and compare it to the results of your research.
 You can rest assured that you know exactly what our products contain--down to the parts per million!